pbezant/LoRa-DMX/docs/memory.md

 *   **(Possibly) Custom Binary Command Protocol:** JSON was chosen, likely for its flexibility and human-readability, despite a slightly larger payload size.
 *   **(Possibly) Other LoRa Libraries:** `RadioLib` was selected, reasons could include feature set, community support, or prior experience.
 *   **(Possibly) Bit-banging DMX:** Using a dedicated library like `esp_dmx` is more reliable and less CPU-intensive than implementing the DMX protocol manually.
+*   **Relying on `LoRaWANNode::loop()` for Class C Downlinks:** The standard `node->loop()` in RadioLib, while handling general LoRaWAN operations, was deemed insufficient for the *immediate* and *continuous* listening required by a true Class C device.
+The brief moments where the radio might not be in receive mode (e.g., during internal processing of `node->loop()`) were considered unacceptable for this project's Class C goals.
+*   **Using Older RadioLib Versions:** While potentially avoiding the API migration effort, sticking with an outdated version was rejected to leverage the latest bug fixes, features, and ongoing support in RadioLib v7.x.
+*   **Attempting Full File Edits for Large Refactors:** Initial attempts to apply the entire `LoRaWANHelper.cpp` refactor in a single `edit_file` operation were largely unsuccessful, with the model applying only partial or incorrect changes.
+The approach was rejected in favor of iterative, smaller, targeted edits.